Can you carry that one OK?

 “Ok” … said the head muscle bound man realising that Ruth was shit faced.

-“When did Mary leave and do you know where she’s gone?”
+“When did she leave and do you know where she’s gone?”
+The People had to find Mary and Malcolm would make sure they did.

 “Well yes but I can’t tell you, she told me to tell you I didn’t know”